 Ozobots are miniature robots (small enough to fit on a fifty cent coin) designed for children of all ages to learn basic coding in a fun and easy way.
-They follow lines on paper and detect codes based on colour.
-Ozobots can also read and follow code from digital screens (tablets).
-Ozobots can be easily re-charged via USB.
+The robots follow lines on paper or digital screens, and detect codes based on colour.

 How do I use an Ozobot?